-To get the most competitive personal loan, you’ll generally need to have a credit score of 650 or higher, which usually means your credit score is good to excellent.
+To get the most competitive personal loan, you’ll generally need to have a credit score of 650 or higher, which usually means your credit rating is good to excellent.
 Applying is fairly easy, although it will vary between providers.
-You can usually apply online, however if the lender has a physical branch location you can apply in person.
-Additionally, some lenders allow you to apply over the phone.
+You can usually apply online, over the phone or in-person if the lender has physical branch locations.

 You can improve your credit score by doing things like:

 However, you may not have time to raise your credit score.
 If you find yourself in this situation, you could consider applying for a bad credit personal loan.
-Bad credit personal loans should be considered carefully, as they tend to carry much higher interest rates and costs than those offered to people who have good credit scores.
+Bad credit personal loans should be considered carefully, as they tend to carry much higher interest rates and fees, as well as poorer terms, than those offered to people who have good credit scores.

 Pros and cons of using a personal loan for a small business

-- Low interest rates.
-A good or excellent credit rating of 650 or higher, can usually get you lower interest rates for personal loans.
+Low interest rates.
+A good or excellent credit score of 650 or higher, can usually get you lower interest rates for personal loans.
 A business loan could be more costly if your business credit isn’t as healthy.

-- Personal liability.
+Personal liability.
 You are liable as an individual to repay your loan in a timely manner.
-If your business doesn’t become profitable or you decide to close the business, you still have to pay back all of the loan.
+If your business doesn’t become profitable or you decide to close the business, you’ll still have to pay back the loan in full.

 4 tips to get the most out of a personal loan